 0is never assigned to an event, it is reserved for identifier of non-existing instance preceding first available instance in associated session.

 Type is a user (client) defined list of strings.
 Semantics of the list’s elements and their position in the list is determined by the user and is not predefined by the Event Server.
 This list should be used as the main identifier of the occurred event’s type.
-Each component registering an event should have its own naming convention defined which does not collide with other components’ naming conventions.
 This property is set by the user while registering an event.
-Subtypes are arbitrary strings formed from valid utf-8 characters excluding characters
+Subtypes are arbitrary strings formed from any characters excluding

-*.
-Replacements must substitute an entire string in the list.
-The semantics of these replacements are:
+substitute an entire string in the list.
+The semantics of these

 is matched with a single arbitrary string.